How I became a Spiritual Warrior

-My nerves shot, on the verge of loosing more than my lunch, I looked into the bathroom mirror and saw the eyes of a stranger.
-Gone, the blue eyed boy of the wind; gone the boy who played with his army men, who saw them as individuals, not bits of molded plastic.
-Gone, the boy who loved to fly kites and ride bikes, who saw and felt many novels brewing in him; missing was the boy who saw everything and said nothing about it.
-Gone, the boy who wanted to please and who wanted to taste freedom and laugh.
-But the boy who was—deep inside—so very, very sad…oh, he was there, and he looked like shit.
+My nerves shot, on the verge of losing more than my lunch, I looked into the bathroom mirror and saw the eyes of a stranger.
+Gone, the blue-eyed boy of the wind; gone the boy who played with his army men, who saw them as individuals, not bits of molded plastic.
+Gone, the boy who loved to fly kites and ride bikes, who saw and felt many novels brewing in him; missing was the boy who saw everything and said nothing about it—gone, the boy who wanted to please and who wanted to taste freedom and laugh.
+But the boy who was—deep inside—so very, very sad.
+Oh, he was there, and he looked like shit.

-I saw this gray haired fellow with empty eyes, hollowed eyes…full of intense sadness.
-In my eyes, I saw a heart, blacked with pain and emptiness and of vast sorrow.
+I saw this gray-haired fellow with empty eyes, hollowed eyes full of intense sadness.
+In my eyes, I saw a heart, blackened with pain and emptiness, and of vast sorrow.

-In that moment of un-recognition, it came back to me—the realization the the Trinity of the Self—the alliance of Mind, Body and Spirit were so vastly out of alignment.
+In that moment of un-recognition, it came back to me—the realization that the Trinity of the Self—the alliance of Mind, Body, and Spirit- was so vastly out of alignment.

-In a flash of memory, recognized that my young mans curiosity of The Tao (I first read The Tao at age 12 and pondered on the chapters for over a decade) and everything that was the basis of my Spirituality, had vanished.
+In a flash of memory, I recognized that my young man’s curiosity of The Tao (I first read The Tao at age 12 and pondered on the chapters for over a decade) and everything that was the basis of my Spirituality, had vanished.